Last updated: July 5, 2026

 FAR Is the Ceiling, Not the Whole Blueprint

-Staying under the FAR cap does not guarantee an approvable building.
+Staying under the FAR cap doesn’t guarantee an approvable building.
 Setbacks shrink the buildable envelope, height limits cap the number of floors, and lot coverage restricts footprint area at grade.
-A project can be well within FAR and still fail because the parking layout does not fit or the open-space requirement eats into a floor of revenue.
+A project can be well within FAR and still fail because the parking layout doesn’t fit or the open-space requirement eats into a floor of revenue.

 Use FAR as the first capacity check: multiply the lot by the ratio, compare to your program, and see whether the building you need is even theoretically possible.
-If FAR passes, move on to density (units per acre) if you are doing residential, then to coverage and height.
-The plot division planner helps when the project is a subdivision rather than a single building—lot yield depends on net area after roads, not on FAR.
+If FAR passes, move on to density (units per acre) if you’re doing residential, then to coverage and height.
+The plot division planner helps when the project is a subdivision rather than a single building, since lot yield depends on net area after roads, not on FAR.

 What the Calculator Leaves Out

 The tool multiplies lot area by FAR and divides by floor count.
-It does not interpret overlay districts, apply bonus-density programs, exclude parking or mechanical space, or verify whether your floor-to-floor height is structurally realistic.
+It doesn’t interpret overlay districts, apply bonus-density programs, exclude parking or mechanical space, or verify whether your floor-to-floor height is structurally realistic.
 Conversions use standard factors (1 acre = 43,560 sq ft).
-For anything on a planning application, verify the FAR definition and GFA inclusions with your local planning department and have a licensed architect confirm the basis.
+The FAR figure and the list of what counts as floor area both come from your planning department, and a licensed architect should confirm the basis before your pro forma relies on it.